 - Use of industry standards in product approval

 - Institutional review board (IRB) issues; oversight of clinical trials

 - Terrorism as it relates to the food and drug law field

 H. Thomas Austern

-* FDLI reserves the right not to grant any of the four H. Thomas Austern Writing Competition awards.
+* FDLI reserves the right not to grant any of the H. Thomas Austern Writing Competition awards.